Puberty In Girls

 Body Changes

+One of the first stages of puberty is a growth spurt.
 First you will start to grow much quicker than before.
 This is called a growth spurt.
 Your arms and legs grow quicker than your body to start with, so you might feel a bit awkward or clumsy until your body catches up about a year later.
-This growth spurt also signals that your period (menstrual cycle) will begin in 6 months to a year.
-You will notice that you put on a little weight also.
+You may also experience growing pains.
+This growth spurt also signals that your period (menstrual cycle) may begin in 6 months to a year.

-At the same time that the growth spurt begins, you will also start to develop some pubic hair and underarm hair usually appears about two years after pubic hair first grows.
+At the same time that the growth spurt begins, you will also start growing some pubic hair.
+Underarm hair usually appears about two years after pubic hair first grows.

-After about two years from when your breasts started to develop, and when your weight is approximately 45 – 50 Kg, your first period will begin.
+After about two years from when your breasts started to develop, your first period will begin.
 Your first period is called Menarche (men-ar-key).
-For your menarche to continue, you must have about 17% of fat stored in your body.
+And when your first period starts, your growth spurt ends.

 Have any questions?
 Get in touch!